AnselmoGPP/Learn_Computer_Science/topics/cybersecurity.md

 - **IP** (Internet Protocol): Set of standards that allow communication between two networks (then, TCP/UDP delivers the data packets to the corresponding service).
 The IP address works like an address for each private network.

-- **HTTP** (Hypertext Transfer Protocol): It provides a method of communication between clients and website servers.
+- **HTTP** (Hypertext Transfer Protocol): It provides a method of communication between clients (browser) and web servers.
 It uses port 80.
 It's considered insecure, so it is being replaced on most websites by HTTPS that uses encryption from SSL/TLS for communication.

 - **DNS** (Domain Name System): It translates internet domain names into IP addresses.
 When a client computer wants to access a website domain using an internet browser, a query is sent to a dedicated DNS server (domain name and web address) that returns the IP address of the website.
 This IP address is used as destination address of your packets.
 It usually use port 53, but large replies may switch to using TCP.

 - **ARP** (Address Resolution Protocol): Used to determine MAC address of the next router or device on the path.
-It translates the IP addresses that are found in data packets into the MAC address of the hardware device.
+It translates the IP address found in data packets into the MAC address of the hardware device.
 Each device on the network performs ARP and keeps track of matching IP and MAC addresses in an ARP cache.
 No port assigned (since it's not an application layer protocol).

 - **Telnet** (TCP port 23): Used to connect with a remote system.
 It sends all information in clear text.
 It uses command line prompts to control another device similar to SSH, but Telnet is not as secure as SSH.
 It can be used to connect to local or remote devices.